MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-and-matchmaking-real-time-notifications.md

 changes.
 With this addition, you'll no longer need to poll for changes to matches or lobbies.

-The client SDK has been designed to simplify your work.
-The client SDK manages calls between clients and Lobby and Matchmaking services.
+The SDK has been designed to simplify your work.
+The SDK manages calls between game clients or servers and PlayFab Lobby and Matchmaking services.
 It handles the delivery of notifications from those services to connected clients in real time.
-Real-time notifications have cross-platform support, and will work anywhere PlayFab supplies a client SDK.
+Real-time notifications have cross-platform support, and will work anywhere PlayFab supplies a SDK.
 Matchmaking and Lobby can be used separately or together, and real-time notifications will work in either case.
-There's no support for real-time notifications without the client SDK at this time.
+There's no support for real-time notifications without the SDK at this time.
 Real-time notifications aren't available as a solution for stand-alone or general use.

 ## How do real-time notifications work

 Each client maintains a single WebSocket to receive real-time notifications.
-When there are updates to Matchmaking or Lobby resources in the cloud, the client SDK will forward notifications in real-time to all connected clients subscribed to those resources.
+When there are updates to Matchmaking or Lobby resources in the cloud, the SDK will forward notifications in real-time to all connected clients subscribed to those resources.

 When a client connects to receive real-time notifications, they'll open a new